moby/moby/docs/sources/userguide/trust.md

 }
 ~~~~

-#### Scopes
+#### Actions
-The scope used in grants and revocations are an array strings referring to
+The action used in grants and revocations are an array strings referring to
 verbs.
 Grants can be chained together through delegation verbs.
-When the
-subject ends with a “/” the scope applies to all child elements.

 ##### Example Scopes
-build - scope used for verifying build manifests
+build - action used for verifying build manifests
-connect - scope used for allowing connections to host or service
+connect - action used for allowing connections to host or service
-pull - scoped used to allow pulling of a private image
+pull - action used to allow pulling of a private image

 ##### Reserved Scopes
-any - Allows any scope
+any - Allows any action

 #### Subject
-The subject is the namespace in which the scope may be applied.
+The subject is the namespace in which the action may be applied.
 When chaining
 the subject must correspond to a grantee in the next link.
 When the subject
-ends with a “/”, the scope is considered to be applicable only on children, not
+ends with a “/”, the action is considered to be applicable only on children, not
 directly on the named subject.

 #### Grantee
-The grantee is the namespace which is permitted to perform the scope verb on
+The grantee is the namespace which is permitted to perform the action verb on
 the subject.
 The first grantee in a chain of grants will usually be a public
 key since a public key is easily authenticated through a signature.
 The first
 grantee should always be authenticated by the service consuming the trust graph.